dgwatkins/wcml/readme.txt

 For step by step instructions on setting up a multilingual shop, please go to [WooCommerce Multilingual Manual](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.

-After installing, go to WPML->WooCommerce Multilingual.
-The 'General settings' tab will let you translate the store pages and report what taxonomy requires translation.
+After installing, follow the steps of the setup wizard to translate the store pages, configure what attributes should be translated, enable the multi-currency mode and other settings.

-Then, continue to the 'Products' and any categories, tags and custom taxonomy that you use.
+Then, continue to the 'Products' and any categories, tags and attributes that you use.

 When you need help, go to [WooCommerce Multilingual support forum](http://wpml.org/forums/topic-tag/woocommerce/).